-Wouldn't it be great it there were free tools available to help you learn about your SLR camera?
+Wouldn't it be great if there were free tools available to help you learn about your DSLR camera?
 Lucky for you, there are!

 The exposure compensation simulator is totally free to use online.
 It's just an educational tool to help students like you understand how your camera works.
 It's worth trying out here!